industrial kettle with agitator

 - For acidic, saline, or pharmaceutical products: stainless steel 316L.

-- For general food products: stainless steel 304 may be sufficient if the process allows.
+- For general foods: stainless steel 304 may be sufficient if the process allows.

 An industrial kettle with an agitator should be chosen as part of a process line, not as an isolated tank.
 The best equipment is not necessarily the largest or most powerful, but the one that maintains uniform temperature, stable mixing, clean discharge, and reasonable maintenance.

-When the thermal design, agitator, and material match the product, the operation becomes predictable.
-That is what a plant truly seeks: fewer manual corrections, less rejected product, and more consistent production cycles.
+When thermal design, agitator, and material match the product, the operation becomes predictable.
+That is what a plant really seeks: fewer manual corrections, less rejected product, and more consistent production cycles.